5 Occasions You Should Drink Bone Broth That You Didn't Know About

 The 5:2 Diet created by Dr Michael Mosley is without a doubt the most popular diet of this century.
 It's backed by scientific evidence and linked with health benefits associated with intermittent fasting.
 However, one of the biggest challenges faced by those following this diet is knowing what to eat on the fast days that won’t exceed the calorie restricted quota or leave you feeling absolutely ravenous.
 With just 35 calories per serve and a good hit of protein to keep you full, this is the perfect fast day fuel.

-02: You are having a colonoscopy
+02: You are prepping for a colonoscopy

 Anyone that’s had a colonoscopy knows they aren’t fun.
 Partly due to having something inserted into your behind and partly due to the fasting diet they put you on prior to the procedure.
 Bone broth is a healthier and more satisfying alternative to the other allowable foods such as fruit juice which are loaded in sugar and only make you hungrier.